caiusCitiriga/nrg-cli/README.md

 ### The problem
 How much time do you spend on creating files, folders and classes for your projects?
 Nevertheless how much time takes you to scaffold your projects if you don't have an helper like Angular's CLI?

-The last one, you could easily say that it's a ***"una tantum"*** time payment for your project.
-I don't agree with that 100% anyways.

-The first one instead seem the less time consuming one, but you're wrong.

 Let's say that you spend 10 seconds on creating a file. (the worst-case scenario)

 + create a folder that will contain all those new kinds of files (mkdir)